 If you are ready to stop using benzos, you must only do so under a doctor’s instruction and supervisions.
 Whether the withdrawal process is a taper or detox, it must be doctor-approved.

 For teens with opioid and alcohol addiction, specific FDA-approved drugs and Medication-Assisted-Treatment (MAT) programs help ease the withdrawal symptoms.
 These do not exist with benzo withdrawal.
 For this reason, most teens enter a drug rehab treatment center specializing in benzodiazepine addiction.
 There, a physician can implement and maintain a tapering schedule (or detox process) and substitute it with safer, less risky medications if necessary.
-Teens will also learn skills to cope with their anxiety through dialectical behavioral therapy, cognitive behavioral therapy, and mindfulness exercises.
+Teens will also learn skills to cope with their anxiety through dialectical behavior therapy, cognitive behavioral therapy, and mindfulness exercises.